 Not far from Portland, you’ll wander through lush green forests while chasing spectacular waterfalls in Silver Falls State Park.
 You’ll lounge on beautiful long sandy beaches like Cannon Beach and admire the awe-inspiring power of the infamous Mt.
 St. Helens.

 Ready to make the most of your PNW holiday?
-Enhance your Oregon experience with this guide to the best Portland day trips.
+Enhance your Oregon experience with this complete guide to the most popular Portland day trips.

 Top-rated Portland side trips